michaelsternberg/STTR1-Aq/README.md

 ========
 Overview
 --------
-STTR1-Aq is a Mattel/Radofin Aquarius port of the 1972 Star Trek text game STTR1, written by Mike Mayfield for HP2000C Time-Shared BASIC and published in Hewlett Packard's Contributed Library.
+STTR1-Aq is a Mattel/Radofin Aquarius port of the 1972 Star Trek text game STTR1, written by Mike Mayfield for the HP2000C Time-Shared BASIC system and published in Hewlett Packard's Contributed Library.
 The target platform is an [Aquarius home computer](https://en.wikipedia.org/wiki/Mattel_Aquarius) with a 16K RAM memory cartridge (20K total) and Microsoft BASIC S2 in ROM.

 This project was part of [Retrochallenge 2016/01](http://www.wickensonline.co.uk/retrochallenge-2012sc/rc201601-entrants-list/).
 My Retrochallenge 2016/01 web log begins  [here](http://16kram.com/2015/12/02/retrochallenge-201601-prologue-2/).